-The TSRA has established a Programme Steering Committee (PSC) to monitor the performance of its programmes and operations.
-TSRA programmes manage projects and ongoing activities contributing to the outcomes outlined in the Torres Strait Development Plan 2014 - 2018 and the Torres Strait and Northern Peninsula Area Regional Plan 2009 - 2029.
+The TSRA has in place a Programme Steering Committee (PSC) to monitor the performance of its programmes and operations.
+TSRA programmes manage projects and ongoing activities contributing to the outcomes outlined in the Torres Strait Development Plan 2014-2018 and the Torres Strait and Northern Peninsula Area Regional Plan 2009-2029.

 The PSC consists of the TSRA’s Chief Executive Officer, programme managers, project managers and the Chief Financial Officer.
-The PSC meets quarterly and also when required to consider specific project risks and issues.
+The PSC meets on a quarterly basis and also when required, out of session, to consider specific project risks and issues.
 The PSC considers programme resources and ensures that strategies and operational activities align with the TSRA’s overall outcomes.

-Advisory committees are those committees established under section 142M of the Aboriginal and Torres Strait Islander Act 2005.
+Advisory committees are those committees established under section 142M of the Aboriginal and Torres Strait Islander Act 2005 (Cth).
 The TSRA has one advisory committee, the TSRA Audit Committee.

-The TSRA is required to have an audit committee under section 45 of the PGPA Act.
+The TSRA is required to have an Audit Committee under section 45 of the Public Governance, Performance and Accountability Act 2013 (Cth).
 The TSRA Board is responsible for the appointment of the Audit Committee to provide independent advice and assistance to the TSRA Board on the risk control and compliance frameworks as well as the TSRA’s external accountability responsibilities.

 The Audit Committee consists of four members.
-The Chairperson of the audit committee is an independent member from the accountancy company ShineWing Australia (previously Moore Stephens Melbourne).
-The Chairperson of the Audit Committee provides technical expertise and experience and advice on best practice accounting and auditing standards in the public sector.
-The Chairperson can request special meetings of the TSRA Audit Committee.
+The Chairperson of the Audit Committee is an independent member from the accountancy company ShineWing Australia (previously Moore Stephens Accountants and Advisers).
+The Chairperson of the Audit Committee provides technical expertise and experience, and advice on best practice accounting and auditing standards in the public sector.
+The Chairperson can request special meetings of the TSRA Audit Committee if considered necessary.